STD testing: What's right for you?

 Chlamydia and gonorrhea

-- You're a sexually active woman under age 25
+- Sexually active women under age 25

-- You're a man who has sex with men
+- Men who have sex with men

-- You have HIV
+- People with HIV

 HIV, syphilis and hepatitis

-- Are a man who has sex with men
+- Men who have sex with men

 At-home STI testing